frederiksemmel/linicrypt_typst/main.typ

   in which the constraints of $f^*(Cjoin)$ collapse.
   For each subspace, if the

-== Notes and ideas, in random order
+= Notes and ideas, in random order

+== About August 2024
 - Second preimage resistance and collision resistance loose their relationship for unsolvable constraints.
   We can find unsolvable constraints where its easy to find a second solution, if we are given a solution.
   But its hard to find a solution in the first place.